Why the Same Thing Ruins Your Day… but Not Someone Else's

 How do I stop overthinking?

-Start by noticing your thoughts, not believing them instantly.
-There's always a gap between a thought and a truth — that gap is where things change.
+Start by noticing your thoughts instead of immediately believing them.
+Ask “Is this the only way to look at this?”
+There is always a gap between a thought and a truth — that gap is where things change.

 Want to practise this for real?